Sylius/Sylius/docs/cookbook/images/images-on-entity.rst

                 - "image/jpg"
                 - "image/jpeg"
                 - "image/gif"
-              mimeTypesMessage: 'This mime is not allowed.
-Pls. use PNG, JPG or GIF files.'
+              mimeTypesMessage: 'This file format is not allowed.
+Please use PNG, JPG or GIF files.'
               minHeight: 200
               minWidth: 200

 This defines the validation constraints for each image entity.
-Now connecting the validation of the ShippingMethod to the validation of each single Image Entity is left:
+Now connecting the validation of the ``ShippingMethod`` to the validation of each single ``Image Entity`` is left:

 .. code-block:: yaml